Vítor Huvos

-Vítor Gialorenco Huvos commonly known as Vítor Huvos (born 8 July 1988) is a retired Brazilian footballer.
+Vítor Gialorenco Huvos (born 8 July 1988), commonly known as Vítor Huvos, is a retired Brazilian footballer.

 Personal life

 On 10 October 2007, he received his Italian passport and hence he shares dual-citizenship between Brazil and Italy.

 Club career

 Brazil

 Huvos began his professional career in Brazil with his parent club Atlético Clube Juventus.
 He did not make any official appearance for the club though in his one-year spell with the Rio Branco-based club.

 Switzerland

 Just after spending a year with his first professional club in his home country, he moved to Europe and more accurately to Switzerland where he signed a one-year contract with Swiss Super League club Grasshopper Club Zürich.
 He made 8 league appearances and scored one goal for the Zürich-based club, hence helping them to secure the 4th position in the 2008–09 Swiss Super League.
 During his one-year spell with the club, he also moved on-loan to Swiss Challenge League club FC Stade Nyonnais for whom he made 9 league appearances.